its-Sherry003/graded_assignment/README.md

 # graded_assignment

-An assignment to create an AI agent to post a message on social media
+Assignment to create an AI agent to post a message on social media

+Namembwa Sherry
+2300714586
+23/U/14586/EVE